Initiation to a manMeets a hidden need

 King David received a visitation from God when he was a youth - indicating his body was not fully matured and yet God treated him as a man rather than a boy.
 David went on to overthrow his nation's enemy (Goliath and his army) while he was still quite young.

 The completely matured physical body is not required in order to be classed as a man.
-The body will continue to change from the first sign of puberty until death in old age.
+The body will continue to change from birth until death in old age.

 The fact that you are a male and you have reached puberty means you are no longer a boy in God's eyes.
 The consequences of accepting this fact are life changing: